Overview: Test materials

 The interactions which can be included in your items are listed and described in the sub-sections QTI Interaction Types and PCI Interaction Types.
 Items may contain a single interaction (a simple item), or several closely-related interactions, all the same type or of a mixture of types (a composite item).
 Note that items contain interactions, but are not interactions themselves.

-The supporting materials such as pictures and media (the first two categories described above) which can be included in your items are described in the sub-section Adding other Content.
+The supporting materials such as pictures and media (the second category described above) which can be included in your items are described in the sub-section Adding other content.
+You can include resources you have stored in the Asset Manager, or you can insert resources into your test items directly from your hard drive.

 2. Making decisions about your item.